vincentbernat/network-lab/lab-arista-veos/README.md

 set them read-only for safety.
 We use COW to avoid any modification of the original image.

-It seems there is a bug in `Aboot-veos-serial-2.0.8.iso` which makes it not serial-ready at all.
-A small shell script, `images/fix-arista-veos-iso-serial.sh` will fix the ISO.
-It needs `guestfish` (available in `libguestfs-tools` package).

 Also, the image is shipped with an empty `startup-config`.
 This prevent ZTP to work.
 This can be fixed with the shell script `images/fix-arista-veos-image.sh`.
 It also needs guestfish.